 The Display Garden is arrayed on both sides of the Joan Milius Smith Esplanade where a tall hedge behind the beds helps to showcase the quilt of color.
 The ongoing appeal of this garden is the changing palette and arrangement of the beds in the landscape.
 Not only is the planting plan changed annually to demonstrate various display themes for home gardeners, but plantings are rotated three times (spring, summer, and fall) to showcase plants of seasonal interest.

 On July 7, 2014, The Arboretum at Penn State began welcoming children and adults of all ages to the newly completed Childhood’s Gate Children’s Garden, a unique space for exploring nature, fostering wonder, and celebrating the plants, animals, and geography of central Pennsylvania.
 A team that included Penn State childhood development experts worked with the design firm EDAW/AECOM and the Arboretum leadership and staff to create a garden that is truly a microcosm of our regional landscape.
-Designed for visitors between the ages of 3 and 12, this garden will serve as a place for families in the State College community and surrounding region, as well as alumni and other campus visitors, to enjoy the outdoors, learn together, and discover the natural world.
+Designed for visitors between the ages of 3 and 12, this garden serves as a place for families in the State College community and surrounding region, as well as alumni and other campus visitors, to enjoy the outdoors, learn together, and discover the natural world.
 Throughout the garden, plantings featuring native Pennsylvania species create a natural setting and illustrate the biodiversity of plant life in our region.
 Prominently placed and used throughout are natural limestone and sandstone boulders and walls evoking the local landscape and telling the story of our geologic history.
-Read about the elements within the Childhood’s Gate Children’s Garden.

 This terrace, enclosed by stucco walls, ornamental panels, and climbing vines, presents plants that are the northernmost relatives of what are mostly tropical families, complementing the theme of the conservatory to be built someday in the adjacent space.
 Annual plants add fragrance and bold color to enhance the rich tropical theme.
 Benches, small tables, and chairs welcome visitors to sit and enjoy viewing the exotic colors and leaves of the plantings in this “garden room.”